LAST UPDATE MADE ON 25/12/2020

 3.8.
 Upon resignation or exclusion of a staff member, each member of the Leading Committee may occupy temporarily – as long as a suitable substitute is missing and being searched for – the vacant staff position

-b) Event Manager – responsible for the programming, organization and celebration of all company events, both virtual and real, promoted by the group;
+b) Event Manager – responsible for the planning, organization and realization of events, both virtual and real, promoted by IV to involve its users;

-g) Pirep Manager – responsible for checking, evaluating and accepting (or rejecting) the pireps generated by the pilots and the traffic controllers during their sessions;
+d) Pirep Manager – responsible for checking, evaluating and admitting the pireps certifying the flights performed by the pilots for the Company and the sessions of the flight controllers;

-i) Training Manager – responsible for the flight school, the activity of which is reserved to the group members;
+e) Training Manager – responsible for the flight school reserved for airline pilots;

-k) Web Manager – responsible for the management and creation of the web site page contents.
+f) Web Manager – responsible for the administration and creation of website content.

 5.1.
 Being unincorporated, the group shall depend on the free contribution of goods (money, premises, hardware, intellectual rights, licences, ecc.) and energies on the part of its leaders, members, benefactors and sponsors, to a sufficient extent, so that it may fulfill its purposes.